jfjutras07/Decision-Science-Research/README.md

 # Decision Science Research

 This repository contains a research project in decision science, focused on advancing analytical and prescriptive approaches to complex decision-making.
-This project explores a variety of research directions, including optimization, simulation, decision-support models, ML, and theoretical frameworks.
+This project explores a variety of research directions, simulation, decision-support models, ML, and theoretical frameworks.

 ## Organization
 Each research project is contained in its own folder at the root of this repository.